Bootstrap percolation on geometric inhomogeneous random graphs: Introduction

-In recent years models have been developed which overcome the previously mentioned limitations, most notably \emph{hyperbolic random graphs} (HypRGs)~\cite{boguna2010sustaining,boguna2009navigability,barabasi2012network,papadopoulos2012popularity} and their generalization \emph{geometric inhomogeneous random graphs} (GIRGs)~\cite{bringmann2015euclideanGIRG}, and \emph{spatial preferential attachment} (SPA) models~\cite{aiello2008spatial,cooper2012some,jacob2015spatial}.
+In recent years models have been developed which overcome the previously mentioned limitations, most notably \emph{hyperbolic random graphs} (HypRGs)~\cite{boguna2010sustaining,boguna2009navigability,barabasi2012network,papadopoulos2012popularity} and their generalization\footnote{It is non-obvious that GIRGs are a generalisation of HypRGs, see~\cite[Theorem 2.3]{bringmann2018geometric}.} \emph{geometric inhomogeneous random graphs} (GIRGs)~\cite{bringmann2018geometric,bringmann2015generalGIRG,bringmann2017greedy,bringmann2017sampling,blasius2019efficiently}, \emph{scale-free percolation} (SFP)~\cite{deijfen2013scale,deprez2013scale,deprez2015inhomogeneous} and \emph{spatial preferential attachment} (SPA) models~\cite{aiello2008spatial,cooper2014some,jacob2015spatial}.
 Apart from the power-law exponent $\beta$, these models come with a second parameter $\alpha>1$, which models how strongly the edges are predicted by their distance.
 Due to their novelty, there are only very few theoretical results on how the geometry impacts the spreading of activity through these networks.